Behaviour -Statement of Principles & Policy

 The Governors ensure that ‘authorised’ staff are appropriately trained in the use of reasonable force and restraint and that all staff are given advice on de-escalation and behaviour management techniques.

 There is a statutory duty to record and report all significant incidents including all use of force.
 Where a risk has been identified an individual pupil ‘Behaviour Management Plan’ may specify a particular physical intervention technique for the pupil concerned.

 The power to discipline for behaviour outside the school gates:

-The Governors expect the Behaviour Policy to set out the school’s response to non-criminal bad behaviour and bullying which occurs anywhere off the school premises and which is witnessed by a member of staff or reported to the school.
-This includes the school’s response to any bad behaviour when the child is: taking part in any school-organised or school-related activity, wearing school uniform, or identifiable as a pupil at the school
+The Governors expect the Behaviour & Self Regulation Policy to set out the school’s response to non-criminal unacceptable behaviour and bullying which occurs anywhere off the school premises and which is witnessed by a member of staff or reported to the school.
+This includes the school’s response to any negative behaviours when the child is: taking part in any school-organised or school-related activity, wearing school uniform, or identifiable as a pupil at the school

 Even if the conditions above do not apply, the Policy must take account of misbehaviour at any time which: